jamiesonbates/WhatAreStockOptions/README.md

 ### Things to consider: liquidity
 * If there is no market where you can convert your stock or options into cash, you need to consider IF there is any value to them.
 This pertains directly to the company offering you stocks and options.
 Are you willing to risk it?
 * If there is a market, liquidity isn't a concern.

+### Exercise
+Take 2 minutes and summarize why vesting and liquidity are important considerations when considering compensation packages that include stock and options.
+Come up with at least 1 example of a situation where you would refuse the offer.

 ## Resources
 * [How Employee Stock Options Work in Startup Companies - Forbes](https://www.forbes.com/sites/allbusiness/2016/02/27/how-employee-stock-options-work-in-startup-companies/#64e4a91d6633)